 Policy LU-8.3: Design essential public facilities as well as government and community facilities to reduce incompatibility with adjacent land uses.
+Do not locate new housing in land designated for Parks or Open Space.

 It may be impossible for some essential public facilities as well as government and community facilities to be completely compatible with adjacent land uses.
 The unique nature of their operation and their special siting needs may result in some conflict with surrounding development.
 However, such incompatibilities should be minimized, and these facilities should take responsibility for being good neighbors.